-Saite is a macroeconomist with a huge passion for economic development.
-He has spent several years working in developing countries.
+Saite has spent several years as an economist working in various developing countries.
 His most recent experience was with the Ministry of Finance in Sierra Leone, where he was a Senior Economist/ODI Fellow.
-Upon completion of the fellowship, he continues to work as a macro-fiscal adviser for the Budget Strengthening Initiative (BSI), providing technical support to the governments of Sierra Leone and South Sudan.
+Upon completion of the fellowship, he continued to work as a macro-fiscal adviser for the Budget Strengthening Initiative (BSI), providing technical support to the governments of Sierra Leone and South Sudan.
 He also actively engaged in the research on microfinance in Bangladesh and multidimensional poverty measurement with the Oxford Poverty and Human Development Initiative (OPHI).

-Saite has supervised several undergraduate economics courses for the Faculty of Economics and Judge Business School.
+Saite has a PhD in Development Economics from the University of Cambridge.
+His thesis investigates the linkages among global trade imbalances, international capital flows, and the financial crisis.
+He also supervises several undergraduate courses at Cambridge, especially in development, trade and macroeconomics.
 He has an MPhil in Economics from the University of Oxford and a BSc in Economics from the University of Ulster.